The Muppets: Muppet performers

-The Muppets have been operated and performed by a cast of puppeteers collectively known as the "Muppet Performers," a troupe established by Jim and Jane Henson in 1955.
+The Muppets have been operated and performed by a cast of puppeteers collectively known as the "Muppet performers", a troupe established by Jim and Jane Henson in 1955.
 In the Muppets' early years, Jim and Jane Henson were the sole performers.
 Jane retired from performing in 1961 to focus on raising their children, after which Jim Henson began recruiting additional puppeteers.
 That same year, he met Frank Oz, who would become one of the core members of the Muppet performing team.

-Although interested, Oz initially declined due to his youth and high school commitments, and instead recommended Jerry Juhl, a colleague from the Vagabond Puppet Theater in Oakland, California.
+Although interested, Oz initially declined due to his young age and high school commitments, and instead recommended Jerry Juhl, a colleague from the Vagabond Puppet Theater in Oakland, California.
 Upon graduating, Oz joined the troupe in August 1963, which at the time included Henson, Juhl, and Muppet designer Don Sahlin.
-By the time The Muppet Show entered production, the principal group of performers had expanded to include Henson, Oz, Jerry Nelson, Dave Goelz, Richard Hunt, and later Steve Whitmire.
+By the time The Muppet Show entered production in 1976, the principal group of performers had expanded to include Henson, Oz, Jerry Nelson, Dave Goelz, and Richard Hunt.
 Juhl transitioned to serve as head writer for the series.
+Steve Whitmire joined in the third season in 1978.
 From The Muppet Show onward, additional puppeteers such as Kevin Clash, Kathryn Mullen, Louise Gold, Karen Prell, Fran Brill, Caroll Spinney, and Brian Henson performed minor characters and assisted the main performers.
 Many of these puppeteers contributed across other Henson-related productions, including Sesame Street and Fraggle Rock.

 Jim Henson, Hunt, and Nelson continued performing until their deaths in 1990, 1992, and 2012, respectively.
-Goelz, Whitmire, and Bill Barretta—who joined the main cast of performers in the mid-1990s—assumed several of his characters.
+Goelz, Whitmire, and Bill Barretta—who joined the main cast of performers in the mid-1990s—assumed several of Henson's characters.
 Whitmire also inherited the role of Beaker, and Nelson that of Statler, both originally performed by Hunt.
 The remainder of Hunt's characters were left without regular performers until David Rudman assumed several of them during the 2000s.
 Oz continued performing until his retirement from puppeteering in 2000, with Eric Jacobson succeeding him in his characters beginning in 2002.
 At Nelson's behest, Matt Vogel gradually began performing his characters in 2008.
 Peter Linz joined the main cast in 2011, debuting the role of Walter in The Muppets.

 Whitmire was dismissed from the troupe in 2016, with Vogel cast as Kermit the Frog in 2017.
-Most of Whitmire's remaining characters were subsequently reassigned among the existing performers, primarily to Linz.
-As of the present, the Muppets are performed by a core ensemble of six principal puppeteers: Goelz, Barretta, Jacobson, Vogel, Rudman, and Linz, with the occasional ensemble of "additional" Muppet performers that includes Julianne Buescher, Tyler Bunch, Alice Dinnean, Bruce Lanoil, Leslie Carrara-Rudolph, Drew Massey, Mike Quinn, and Michelan Sisti.
+Most of Whitmire's remaining characters were subsequently recast among the existing performers, primarily to Linz.
+In 2025, Bradley Freeman, Jr. joined the cast, taking over Whitmire's Rizzo the Rat and Bean Bunny characters in the 50th anniversary special for The Muppet Show in 2026.
+As of the present, the Muppets are performed by a core ensemble of seven principal puppeteers: Goelz, Barretta, Jacobson, Vogel, Rudman, Linz, and Freeman, with the occasional ensemble of "additional" Muppet performers that includes Julianne Buescher, Tyler Bunch, Alice Dinnean, Bruce Lanoil, Leslie Carrara-Rudolph, Drew Massey, Mike Quinn, and Michelan Sisti.